 - Be creative at home.
 Find more ways to get up and off the couch by taking a walk or doing a few push-ups between episodes of a TV show.
 Active chores like vacuuming and cleaning up after dinner count too.

 - Don’t wait.
 Make it a habit to work out right after work or school.
-If you stop at home, you may be tempted to skip it.
+Check out these videos that you can do from home!

 - Find forms of exercise you like.
-Experiment with workouts that fit your personality, location and schedule.
+Experiment with workouts that fit your personality and schedule.
 You’ll be more likely to stick with it.

-- Move more at work.
-Schedule walking meetings or make it a habit to stand every time you make or answer a phone call.
+- Move more while working.
+Make it a habit to stand every time you make or answer a phone call or add stretch breaks between tasks.

 Looking for ways to celebrate Move More Month?
 Download our toolkit to keep physical activity top of mind all month long!